DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: NoHint

-Explanation: It occurs when health factor approaches to one.
+Explanation: Collateral liquidation occurs when health factor approaches to one.

 Sub Topics: managing-risks

 ---

-##### Assume that ETH has LTV of 50% and DAI has 70% which one is more volatile?
+##### Assume that ETH has LTV of 50% and DAI has LTV of 70%.
+Which is more volatile?

 - [ ]  both are equally volatile
-- [ ]  ETH
+- [x]  ETH
 - [ ]  DAI
-- [x]  None of these
+- [ ]  None of these

 Hint: NoHint

-Explanation: Higher LTV implies highly stable hence ETH is more volatile than DAI.
+Explanation: Higher (Loan to value)LTV implies highly stable asset.
+Hence ETH is more volatile than DAI.

 Sub Topics: managing-risks